Brittney Griner re-signs with Phoenix Mercury

-Griner, who was a free agent, re-signed with the Mercury on a one-year contract according to a person familiar with the deal.
-The person spoke to The Associated Press on condition of anonymity on Saturday because no announcement has been made.

-The 32-year-old Griner had said she would return to Phoenix in a social media post in December, after she returned home from her 10-month ordeal in Russia that included time in a Russian jail.
+The 32-year-old Griner had said she would return to Phoenix in a social media post in December, after she returned home from her 10-month detainment in Russia.
 Griner had been arrested at an airport just outside of Moscow on drug possession charges a year ago and was brought home in a dramatic high-level prisoner exchange in December.

+“We missed BG every day that she was gone and, while basketball was not our primary concern, her presence on the floor, in our locker room, around our organization, and within our community was greatly missed," Mercury GM Jim Pitman said.
+"We will continue to use the resources of our organization to support her, on and off the floor, and we are thrilled for her that she gets to return to basketball, which she loves so dearly.
+This is a special signing and today is a special day for all of us.”

 The 6-foot-9 center last played for the Mercury in 2021 and helped the team reach the WNBA Finals.
 She averaged 20.5 points and 9.5 rebounds that season.